-Once we understand the nuances of your condition, we move forward with necessary treatment.
-We provide hands on manual therapy at the neck and jaw to restore full pain free motion, postural education and strengthening exercises, and in some cases, electrical stimulation to help reduce
+Once we understand the nuances of your condition, we move forward with the necessary treatment.
+We provide hands-on manual therapy at the neck and jaw to restore full pain-free motion, postural education and strengthening exercises, and in some cases, electrical stimulation to help reduce

 What Causes TMD?

 There are many factors that cause jaw pain and its ability to function properly: